top of page

 Top Day Trips from Mérida, Mexico

-On Mérida Day Trips, you’ll find the top destinations for exploring the Yucatán Peninsula from Mérida.
+On Mérida Day Trips, you'll discover top spots to explore the Yucatán Peninsula from Mérida.

-Browse by region, travel time, or type of experience to find the perfect day trip for you.
+Browse by region, travel time, or experience type to find your perfect trip.

-Get practical info like opening hours, entry fees, directions, ratings, and many insider tips.
+Get practical info like hours, fees, directions, ratings, and expert tips.

 Maya Ruins